TritonDataCenter/rfd/rfd/0026/README.md

 that should not be exposed to end users.
 As such, they need to be filtered out from any of the `*Machines` endpoints (e.g `ListMachines`, `GetMachine`, etc.).

-Filtering out NFS volumes' storage VMs will be done by filtering on the `smartdc_role` tag: VMs with the `nfsvolumestorage` `smartdc_role` tag will be filtered out.
+For the `ListMachines` endpoint, filtering out NFS volumes' storage VMs will be done by filtering on the `smartdc_role` tag: VMs with the `nfsvolumestorage` `smartdc_role` tag will be filtered out.

 For instance, CloudAPI's `ListMachines` endpoint will always pass -- in addition to any other search predicate set due to other `ListMachines` parameters -- the